Sara119Elsayed/Sara119Elsayed/README.md

 ## 🚀 About Me
 <p align="center">
   A recent graduate with a degree in Computer Science.
 I'm a software developer passionate about front-end development, whether for mobile or web applications.
-I enjoy creating new apps to elevate people and help new developers find the right path. <br><br>
-  Technologies I enjoy working with include Dart, Flutter, Angular, React.js, Node.js, JavaScript, React Native, and Firebase.
+I enjoy creating new apps to elevate people and help new developers find the right path. <br><br>Technologies I enjoy working with include Dart, Flutter, Angular, React.js, Node.js, JavaScript, React Native, and Firebase.
 </p>

 - 🎓 Graduate in Computer Science
 - 💻 Passionate about front-end and mobile development
-- 🔧 Skilled in Dart, Flutter, Angular, React.js, Node.js, JavaScript, React Native, Firebase
+- 🔧 Skilled in Dart, Flutter, Angular, React.js, Node.js, JavaScript, React Native, Firebase,Html, Css, Bootstrap, NeaxtJs
 - 🎨 Love creating beautiful UIs with Figma

 ---